A frame approach for equations involving the fractional Laplacian: Examples

 where $X_c$ is the set of the collocation points.
 The convergence results are given in the left panel in \cref{fig:fractional-heat-convergence}.
-We observe the expected order of convergence for the methods, with deviations occurring close to $\mathcal{O}(10^{-10})$ where the error in the spatial discretization likely causes the degradation in the convergence.
+We observe the expected order of convergence for the methods, with deviations occurring when the error is close to a magnitude of the order of $10^{-10}$ where the error in the spatial discretization likely causes the degradation in the convergence.
 This example is numerical evidence for the result provided in \cref{th:implicit-euler}.
 Moreover, it appears that the result extends to all implicit Runge--Kutta methods and their classical associated convergence rates.
 In the right panel of \cref{fig:fractional-heat-convergence} we plot the pointwise error of the solution, computed via the 6$^{\text{th}}$ order Gauss--Legendre method with $\delta t = 10^{-2}$, at $t=1$ in the domain $x \in [-10^3,10^3]$.
 We observe that the algebraic tails of the solution are accurately captured by this spectral method.